jaspector

 Whenever improving property, including new construction, building additions, or alterations, a zoning certificate is required according to the FAQ.

-Typical processing time is Permitted use applications can be approved on receipt if properly submitted; other applications take longer because a board or commission meeting must be scheduled and notice published 4 to 20 days before the meeting..
+Building permit processing times in Hancock County (unincorporated), IA typically run Permitted use applications can be approved on receipt if properly submitted; other applications take longer because a board or commission meeting must be scheduled and notice published 4 to 20 days before the meeting..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Hancock County (unincorporated), IA.
 The following work is generally exempt: Agricultural improvements that are part of a farming operation or an extension of an agricultural operation are exempt from zoning control, though a permit is preferred but not required.; Routine maintenance items listed in the zoning ordinance include re-roofing, replacing roofing tiles, replacing siding, painting, papering, tiling, carpeting, cabinets, counter tops, basement sealing, repairing or replacing broken window panes, and repairing plumbing, electrical, HVAC, well, or septic systems..
+When in doubt, confirm with the local building department before starting work.